exatoa/Bench4BL/README.md

 ### Download subjects' archives.
 Download all subjects from the Subjects table and save them in the cloned repository path.
-If you need some of all subjects, you can download some of them.
 We saved them into the 'Bench/_archives' directory.
 To use our scripts, we recommend that each subject stores in the group directory to which it belongs.
 After downloaded, unpack all archives by using the unpacking.sh script.
+If you don't need all subjects, you can download some of them.
 > $ cd Bench <br />
 > Bench$ mkdir _archives <br />
 > Bench$ cd _archives <br />